-The limbic brain seeks connection, fulfilment and purpose in driving our behaviours, so you need to ensure you tap into these core values with your goals because when the road to reaching a goal gets bumpy, you will need to understand why you can and will tolerate the hard ride.
+The limbic brain seeks connection, fulfilment and purpose to drive our behaviours, so you need to ensure you tap into these core values with your goals because when the road to reaching a goal gets bumpy and is incredibly tough, you will need to emotionally be connected to why you can and will tolerate the hard ride.

 When you are deciding on what your WHY is for a goal, it is also valuable to understand the difference between intrinsic and extrinsic motivational factors and why for the greatest chance of success, you need to have intrinsic motivation and not just extrinsic.

 Intrinsic motivation is about your connection with and sense of meaning to the goal.
-We work hardest towards something when we find it interesting and inherently very satisfying and internally rewarding as it connects to our deepest values.
+We work hardest towards something when we find it interesting, inherently very satisfying and internally rewarding as it connects to our deepest values.

 Extrinsic motivation is when we do something to achieve a reward (maybe financial) or to avoid a punishment or achieve another externally valued outcome, with little value based or emotional connection present.

-In terms of understanding your WHY behind a goal you are working towards, though, it is important to ensure you clarify those deeper, intrinsic motivational factors behind it.
+To know your WHY behind a goal you are working towards, you must gain true clarity of those deeper, intrinsic motivational factors behind it.